Skip to main content

 From historical data, it is assumed during the 1980s Toshiyuki Suma, possibly with Nureki Chimuo were the first to discover jute as an available alternative in local general rope stores.
 Within a decade, names such as Oniroku Dan, Matsui Kenji, Yukimura Haruki, Akechi Denki and Go Arisue had all began to exclusively use jute as a superior material.

-Our co-Managing Director and CTO Stephen Hastings first came across jute bondage ropes in the adult stores of Kabukichō in 2002.
-By 2012 it was Hajime Kinoko who recommended he purchase in bulk from a local general rope store.
+We first came across jute bondage ropes in the adult stores of Kabukichō in 2002.
+By 2012 it was Hajime Kinoko who recommended to purchase in bulk from a local general rope store.
 But this was agricultural–industrial product, manufactured specifically for its rapid biodegradability using cheap, low–grade fibre, and contained carcinogenic petroleum–based oil (JBO).

 70% of all jute rope is manufactured for commercial agricultural uses, 25% for horticulture, and 3% for packaging.
 The remaining 2% is used for haulage, animal stands, etc. The majority of products use single–ply yarns.
 Multiple–ply yarns are specific to rice and grass baling, and thicker twines for fruit trees and garden planting.

-Following initial research, Hastings then founded Amatsunawa in 2014 to find a way to procure product specific for his applied use in his guise as the underground SM rope bondage performer, Sin.
-What began as quest to find the best product for his own use became a labour of love, to develop and specify the ultimate rope for our niche application, and to make it available for all.
+Following initial research, we then founded Amatsunawa in 2014 to find a way to procure product specific for the applied use.
+What began as quest to find the best product for the use case became a labour of love, to develop and specify the ultimate rope for our niche application, and to make it available for all.